 Paediatric Dentistry- A sub-specialty of dentistry focused on the provision of dental care to children and young adults.

 Periodontics- Periodontics is a sub-specialty of dentistry which deals with the supporting structures of the teeth and the diseases and conditions that affect them.

 Dental & Maxillofacial Radiology

-Aesthetic Dentistry- Aesthetic dentistry, also known as cosmetic dentistry, is the term used to refer to dental work that helps to improve the look of teeth and gums and, in some cases, bite.
+Cosmetic Dentistry- Cosmetic dentistry is the term used to refer to dental work that helps to improve the look of teeth and gums and, in some cases, bite.
 It does not necessarily fix a functional problem focuses on how teeth appear.